officialgazette/publication-standard/README.md

 # The publication standard

+The future publication standard (occasionally referred to as "Standard 2.0") can be considered as the centrepiece of the official gazette portal.

 > [!TIP]
 > To get a better understanding of the interaction between the individual artifacts, it is recommended to read ["Big Picture"](https://github.com/officialgazette/big-picture) first.

-The future publication standard (occasionally referred to as "Standard 2.0") can be described as the centrepiece of the official gazette portal.
-The standard to be established essentially involves a new, generic schema.
+> [!IMPORTANT]
+> The existing concepts and artifacts should be challenged and revised.
+An optimal standard is to be drafted as part of the tender.
+In particular, it should
+>- ensure the interoperability of the future system
+>- be scalable (e.g. with regard to the inclusion of new tenants or new publication types)
+>- be developer-friendly

 ## Why a standard?